kimwalisch/primesieve/README.md

 primesieve
 ==========
-primesieve is a software program and C++ library for fast prime number generation.
+primesieve is a software program and library for fast prime number generation.
 It generates the primes below 10^9 in just 0.2 seconds on a single core of an Intel Core i7-4770 CPU from 2013. primesieve can generate primes and prime k-tuplets (twin primes, prime triplets, ...)